Nik-Mouz/nikolas-mouzourides-website/blogs/Hosting a Static Website on AWS/blog.md

 ## Certificate Manager
 "AWS Certificate Manager (ACM) handles the complexity of creating and managing public SSL/TLS certificates for your AWS based websites and applications."
 You can generate a new SSL certificate or even import a pre-existing certificate.
-It even deals with auto renewing our certificate which saves a lot of pain.
+It even deals with auto renewing your certificate which saves a lot of pain.
 Certificate Manager is free but limited to 1000 certificates per account... if you exceed this I will be very impressed.
-We are going to use ACM to generate our SSL certificate.
+We are going to use ACM to generate your SSL certificate.

 * Click Certificate Manager in the Services dropdown menu.
 * Click on the region dropdown in the top navigation bar and switch your region to US East (N. Virginia), I will explain why later.